Mehvix/notes/hugo/content/docs/cogsci-c100/perception.md

     - **Top-down processing:** information processing guided by higher-level processes, such as our beliefs, expectations, and memories
         - Our knowledge, beliefs about the world inform our perceptions
         - Emphasizes the importance of information coming from our minds
+    - Note: we use both throughout everyday situations, rarely exclusively either or
+        - Models can almost be sort of categorized/grouped by which of the two processing model they put emphasis on
   - E.x. you see a water bottle on your desk
       - You know it's a water bottle since it's physically there.
 You can see, and perhaps touch it
       - You know it's a water bottle because of it's features which have meaning to you through living in the modern world (perhaps owning a water bottle yourself!)